mistralai/cookbook/.github/pull_request_template.md

 - [ ] Cookbook Update
   - [ ] Code Refactoring
   - [ ] Bug Fix
+- [ ] README.md Update
 - [ ] Other (please describe):

 ## Cookbook Checklist:

 - [ ] My code is easy to read and well structured.
+- [ ] I've tagged the versions of any dependency required.
 - [ ] I have performed a self-review of my own code.
 - [ ] I have commented my code, particularly in hard-to-understand areas.
 - [ ] My changes generate no new warnings or errors.

+- [ ] My changes do not concern the cookbooks.

+## README.md Checklist

+- [ ] I've added my cookbook to the table.

+- [ ] My changes do not concern the README file.

 ## Additional Context

-Add any other context or screenshots about the feature request here.
+*Add any other context or screenshots about the feature request here.*

 ...